kibook/s1kd-tools/tools/s1kd-instance/README.md

 specific template in the custom XSLT script are automatically copied.

-The set of built-in XSLT scripts used to resolve dependencies can be dumped using the -x option.
+The set of built-in XSLT scripts used to resolve dependencies can be dumped using the -D option.

 EXIT STATUS
 ===========